calebv2/SCTool-Tracker/README.md

 4. **Report Issues**: Use Discord or GitHub issues for bug reports with log files attached

 ### Version Information
-- **Current Version**: 5.1
+- **Current Version**: 5.4
 - **Release Date**: Updated regularly with Star Citizen patches
 - **Compatibility**: Star Citizen Live, PTU, and Arena Commander modes
 - **Platform**: Windows 10/11 (64-bit recommended)

 ### License and Legal
 SCTool Tracker is provided as-is for use with Star Citizen.
-This tool does not modify game files or provide any competitive advantage - it only reads publicly available log data that the game generates during normal gameplay.
+This tool does not modify game files or provide any competitive advantage - it only reads available log data that the game generates during normal gameplay.